ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 - Technician: only `Contributor` and `Reader`
 - Collaborator: only `Contributor` and `Reader`

-This is very fluid and and be edited at any time.
+This is very fluid and can be edited at any time.
 These are guidelines only!

 #### Task list checkpoint

-In gitlab, this task can be completed at this stage:
+In Gitlab, this task can be completed at this stage:

 `- [ ] - NAME [OTN only] add project repo users to folder ("Create Plone Folders and Add Users" notebook)`